Group Behavior and Solidarity

 The program fee covers the extensive travel.
 Most of our transportation will be done by rail, aboard second-class express trains.
 We move quickly using public transportation, enabling you to mix as much as possible with local inhabitants throughout the program.
 In most large urban centers, you'll be required to purchase metro/bus passes.

-Once accepted into the program, you'll receive information on arranging your flight.
-Please note, the cost of your flight is not included in the program fee and is your sole responsibility.
+Once accepted into the program, you'll receive information on arranging your flight, and advice about purchasing discount flights.
+Do not purchase a flight until we give you information for coordinating your arrival. *RT flight is not included in the program fee.

 Where We Stay